Haudenosaunee national indoor lacrosse team

-The Haudenosaunee Nationals Indoor Lacrosse Team, known as the Haudenosaunee Nationals, represents the Iroquois Confederacy in international box lacrosse competitions.
-They are currently ranked second in the world by World Lacrosse and have won silver medals in all five World Indoor Lacrosse Championships.
+The Haudenosaunee Nationals Indoor Lacrosse Team, known as the Haudenosaunee Nationals, represents the Haudenosaunee Confederacy in international box lacrosse competitions.
+They are currently ranked second in the world by World Lacrosse and have won silver medals in five of the six World Indoor Lacrosse Championships.
 The team is organized by the First Nations Lacrosse Association.

 In June 2022, the Nationals dropped Iroquois from their name, adopting the name the Haudenosaunee Nationals.